 Bitcoin Whale Accumulation Patterns: How to Read Them

-Bitcoin whales do not buy in one shot.
-They accumulate gradually over weeks, using specific patterns to minimize market impact.
-Understanding these patterns gives you a significant edge in timing your own entries.
+Bitcoin whales typically do not buy in one shot.
+They often accumulate gradually over weeks, using specific patterns that minimise market impact.
+Understanding these historical patterns is educational context for users reviewing on-chain data — not a guarantee of future price behaviour.

 The Four Accumulation Patterns